isicnimbizo/isicnimbizo.github.io/content/faq/_index.md

 #### **What about visas?** {.ti-wand}

-The Imbizo acknowledges that a visa can be a tricky process and we will provide supporting documents to make the process easier where we can.
+The Imbizo acknowledges that the visa application process can be a tricky one and we will provide supporting documents to make the process easier where we can.
 The documents we can provide are only:

 * Invitation letter (incl. scholarship award if applicable)
 * Proof of accommodation